 You can do like most recruiters and continue sending boring offer letters…or you could send offer letters that delight candidates and make them feel like they could become a part of something extraordinary.
 Here’s how to make offer letters special, and some things to be aware of when creating one.

 Your cover letter could be one-of-a-kind

 The best types of offer letters are so branded that other companies would have a hard time replicating them—see Spotify’s offer letter in the form of a playlist.

-Here are some things great offer letters have in common:
+That said, here are some things all great offer letters have in common:

 - They ditch the corporate jargon.

 - They express excitement.

 - They place the candidate within that vision.